mattiasvillani/mattiasvillani.github.io/_pages/about.md

 ---

-This website is hosted on [Github pages]() and was made with Jekyll-Liquid-Bootstrap using the [Spencer Bryngelson's academic theme](https://github.com/ethan-pickering/sbryngelson.github.io) with modifications by [Pavlo Bazilinskyy](https://bazilinskyy.github.io/).
+This website is hosted on [Github pages](https://pages.github.com/) and was made with a Jekyll-Liquid-Bootstrap framework using [Spencer Bryngelson's academic theme](https://github.com/ethan-pickering/sbryngelson.github.io) with modifications by [Pavlo Bazilinskyy](https://bazilinskyy.github.io/).